Frequently Asked Questions

 Q: Where do Lewis & Clark speech & debate participants travel?

 A: The L&C team balances regional travel and national travel.
 Over the past six years, the team has traveled to the following states (shaded in orange).
-You can also see the 2019-20 schedule.
+These only count in person tournament.
+You can also see the 2021-22 schedule.

 Q: Is credit given for speech & debate?